What is the Antics Comic?

 The Antics comic strip was created by Stephen Gillan, of Dunedin, New Zealand.
-Antics has a facebook page, and is called Readmorebooks on DeviantArt.
+Antics comic has a facebook page.
+There is also another site with examples of the Antics comic, Readmorebooks on DeviantArt.
 It looks like there were about 242 comics published.
-Stephen’s email is email@example.com
+Stephen’s email is firstname.lastname@example.org

-When this website was allowed to expire in 2015, a new owner (me) purchased it, but I’m not sure yet how to use it..
-If Stephen is willing, I could try to recover this comics from wayback machine and allow them to be findable by searchers again.
+When this website was allowed to expire in 2015, a new owner (me) purchased it, but I’m not sure yet how to use it.
+If Stephen is willing, I could try to recover his comics from the wayback machine.
+This will allow the antic comics to become findable by searchers again.
 It’s a shame if the comics are lost to the digital null-bin.

 The Benefits of Comics in Our Lives

 It’s funny how we all forget how we used to love reading comic books, as we were growing up.
 No matter where we grew up at, each and every one of us had their own favorite superhero.
 These heroes formed the bigger part our imaginations, dreams and talk.
-As a matter of fact, most of us were so obsessed with our revered heroes, we found ourselves spending pretty much of our time imitating them.
+As a matter of fact, most of us were so obsessed with our revered heroes, we found ourselves imitating them.
 I remember I grew up at a time when Superman was the real deal.
 There’s no a time cereal manufacturers made a killing, like during this era.

 Later on after I grew up into a parent myself, I came to understand that some of the things that seem trivial to us parents mean the world to our children.
 If we can harness the power that rests in comic books, we could effectively raise our children to become meaningful people in this society.
 This I have learnt through my dear mum.
 Before borrowing a comic book, my mother used to take time to go through it and at least get the flow of the entire tale.